hackclub/hackpad/hackboards/virus1234/Readme.md

 ## Virus1234 - definately not a virus :)
 Made by @meddy ben ayed on slack

+My inspiration for this is that my guinea pig was hanging out on my desk and chewed my keyboard wire, so this seemed like a cool project where I can make a keyboard and replace the one that my guinea pig destroyed.

 ## PCB
 | Schematic |
 | - |